-Historically, many institutions have selected to deploy on-premise because of the greater control it can offer.
-This approach requires more on-campus resources to maintain and secure the system.
+Historically, many schools have selected to deploy on-premise because of the greater control it can offer.
+But this approach requires more on-campus resources to maintain and secure the system.
 By contrast, Software-as-a-Service (SaaS) is more nimble and can save your institution money, at least in the short-term.

 The good news is that now you don't necessarily need to choose one over the other.
 You can choose to deploy one solution on-premise and a different solution as a SaaS.
-Alternatively, you can select a deployment method now and switch to another model as the needs of the institution change.
+Or, you can select a deployment method now and switch to another model as the needs of your institution change.
 The point is you can have both control and flexibility.
+According to Jones, "True multitenant architecture in some ways constrains what you can do as a customer.
+You really have to play by the rules of how they've built their data model and how they allow you to manipulate it.
+With [an] architecture that can be completely virtualized by the customer, we have a much greater latitude in how we deploy it."